 Horizons ETFs Management (Canada) Inc., a corporation existing under the laws of Canada, is the manager, investment manager and trustee of each ETF.
 The Manager is responsible for providing or arranging for the provision of administrative services and management functions required by the ETFs.
 The principal office of Horizons is 55 University Avenue, Suite 800, Toronto, Ontario, M5J 2H7.
 Horizons was originally incorporated under the laws of Canada under the name BetaPro Management Inc. and was primarily organized for the purpose of managing investment products, including the ETFs.
+As announced on March 6, 2024, effective May 1, 2024, Horizons ETFs Management (Canada) Inc. will change its name to Global X Investments Canada Inc.

 Horizons and its subsidiaries are an innovative financial services organization distributing the Horizons family of leveraged, inverse leveraged, inverse, index and actively managed exchange traded funds.
-Horizons is a wholly-owned subsidiary of Mirae Asset.
+Horizons is a whollyowned subsidiary of Mirae Asset.

 Mirae Asset is the asset management entity of the Mirae Asset Financial Group, a global financial group providing comprehensive services to clients worldwide - including asset management, wealth management, investment banking, life insurance and venture capital.
 With over 12,500 employees, the Mirae Asset Financial Group has a presence in America, Australia, Brazil, Canada, China, Colombia, Hong Kong, India, Indonesia, Japan, Mongolia, Singapore, the United Kingdom and Vietnam.
-Headquartered in Seoul, South Korea, the Mirae Asset Financial Group is one of the largest independent financial groups in Asia and manages approximately US482 billion in assets globally as of September 30, 2022.
+Headquartered in Seoul, South Korea, the Mirae Asset Financial Group is one of the largest independent financial groups in Asia and manages approximately USD 535 billion in assets globally as of September 30, 2023.